How Will A Bastrop County Probate Attorney Help Me?

 - Ensure that the court is provided with the necessary proof of death.

 - Notify any creditors of the estate.
 And,

 - Inventory and appraise the assets of the estate.

 Performing these tasks within the scope of Texas law requires specific knowledge of the legal process, which a Bastrop County probate attorney will have.

 Sadly, the probate process is not always a peaceful resolution of the decedent’s estate.
 There are those who would attempt to take advantage of a loved one’s death.
-The Bastrop County probate attorneys of Ostrom Morris, PLLC, have a proven track record of successfully handling clients’ estates during the Texas probate process.
+The Bastrop County probate attorneys of Morris Ostrom Law, have a proven track record of successfully handling clients’ estates during the Texas probate process.
 Call (888) 869-9015 today for more information on your Bastrop County probate issues.